 Luckily, any big fundraiser or project is easier to digest when it’s broken down into a detailed plan composed of manageable steps.
 For example, a virtual auction can be completed with these seven stages:

+A virtual auction is simply a charity auction that is hosted online instead of in person.
+Just like with regular auctions, there are two main types of virtual auctions.
 The first step in the virtual auction planning process is choosing a type of auction to host.
 Essentially, that choice comes down to live vs. silent auction.
 Both silent and live auctions can be held in-person or virtually, but for the sake of this guide, we’ll be discussing the virtual approach.

 To understand the key differences between the two, and to make a better-informed decision, take a look at the handy graphic below: